aec-single-spa/aec-root-config/README.md

 ## Demo [Single-SPA Approach]
 *This demo does not include Micro-Services*.
-The solution provided has 5 micro-frontends(vue, angular, react):
+The solution provided has 5 micro-frontends(implement in vue, angular, react):

 ![single-spa](https://i.imgur.com/OXrHNF9.png)